andypaul65/optionsTrader/docs/architect-director-protocol.md

 - **Code is Truth**: Do not ask me to manually update design docs.
 If the code changes, use a tool to regenerate the Mermaid diagrams or Javadoc.
 - **Plan First**: For any task, provide a "Director's Summary" (The 'What' and 'Why') and a step-by-step implementation plan.
 Wait for my 'Go'.
 - **Vertical Slices**: Code by feature, not by layer.
 If we are building 'Data Capture', build it from the API adapter to the verification service in one go.
+- **Build On Top**: Do not remove or modify existing code unless it is broken or unsafe.
+Build on top of it.
+- **No Red Flags**: Do not ask me to manually update design docs.
+If the code changes, use a tool to regenerate the Mermaid diagrams or Javadoc.

 ## 2. Decision Sovereignty
 - **You Decide**: Package structure (prefer Domain-Driven), specific library implementations, and syntax logic.